jwodder/ghutil/README.rst

    Show details on the given issues

 ``gh issue unlock <issue> ...``
-   Unlock one or more issues
+   Unlock one or more issues/PRs

 Labels
 ^^^^^^